 Strategic Planning Process

-Parklands Albury Wodonga has spent considerable time consulting with stakeholders and partner organisations in the development of the 2010 to 2022 Strategic Plan.
-As the attachments are "working documents", please get in touch with your suggestions and input.
+Parklands Albury Wodonga has spent considerable time consulting with stakeholders and partner organisations in the development of our Strategic and Business Plan, and the Action Plans that flow from it.

 Please follow the links below to view the Parklands Strategic Plan 2021-2031, local Action Plan summaries and a report on the 2021 River Access Survey that has informed these plans.